cal-cs184-student/sp22-project-webpages-ttran1904/proj3-2/index.md

 <img src="../img-3.2/spheres_100.png" width="180" height="180">
 <!-- Ray depth 100 -->

-(From left to right, up to down): Spheres at `max_ray_depth` set to 0, 1, 2, 3, 4, 5, and 100.
+_Figure 1: (order from left to right, up to down): Spheres at `max_ray_depth` set to 0, 1, 2, 3, 4, 5, and 100._

-**Point out the new multibounce effects that appear in each image**

-also explains the question:

-**Explain how these bounce numbers relate to the particular effects that appear.**
+**Point out the new multibounce effects that appear in each image.
+Explain how these bounce numbers relate to the particular effects that appear.**

 Images above are ordered based on maximum ray depth: (64 samples per pixel and 4 samples per light)
 *   `0`: No object has received light on its surface.
 Therefore, pitch black except for the light source.